rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/faq.md

 Confirmations depends on the amount being crossed:

-- Small amounts needs 60 confirmations on the RSK Mainnet, and 120 confirmations on the Ethereum Mainnet.
+- Small amounts needs 60 confirmations on the Rootstock Mainnet, and 120 confirmations on the Ethereum Mainnet.
-- Medium amounts needs 120 confirmations on the RSK Mainnet, and 240 confirmations on the Ethereum Mainnet.
+- Medium amounts needs 120 confirmations on the Rootstock Mainnet, and 240 confirmations on the Ethereum Mainnet.
-- Large amounts needs 2880 confirmations on the RSK Mainnet, and 5760 confirmations on the Ethereum Mainnet.
+- Large amounts needs 2880 confirmations on the Rootstock Mainnet, and 5760 confirmations on the Ethereum Mainnet.

 > Note that the values of small, medium, and large amount are defined per token basis,
 > and may change over time.